Why archive

 - The ability to make time-stamped clips later.

-- Anything you did not know was important in the moment.
+- Anything you didn't know was important in the moment.

 The streams worth saving

-- Long playthroughs, campaigns, and story runs: the full arc matters more than one good clip.
+- Long playthroughs, campaigns, story runs: the full arc matters more than one good clip.

 - Charity streams: receipts, sponsor reports, and transparency are easier when the original stream is saved.